Multivariate Planar Curves: A Statistical Framework for Shape Analysis in Images: Numerical experiments

 \subsection{Performance study of the alignment procedure}

 We conduct a simulation study to numerically assess the accuracy of the deformation estimation described in Section~\ref{sec_estim_shape}.
-Since translation and scaling parameters are known to be accurately estimated in practice \citep{axe1}, we focus exclusively on the estimation of rotation and reparametrization.
-That is, we evaluate the estimation of shapes from preshapes using the ICF algorithm in a controlled setting.
+Since translation and scaling parameters are known to be accurately estimated in practice \citep{axe1}, this performance study focuses exclusively on the estimation of the rotation and reparametrization parameters.
+In other words, we evaluate the ability of our proposed alignment procedure to recover the underlying shapes from their corresponding pre-shapes.

-To this end, we construct a synthetic dataset by deforming a single observation from the chexmask dataset \citep{gaggion2024chexmask}, which provides multivariate planar curves ($p=3$) representing the contours of the heart and both lungs.
-We randomly select one curve, smooth it using $M=22$ Fourier basis functions, and center it.
-This results in a function, denoted by $\mathbf{c}^0$, which, following Equation~\eqref{eqFourrier1}, has the representation:
+To this end, we construct a synthetic dataset by deforming a single observation from the CheXmask dataset \citep{gaggion2024chexmask}, which provides multivariate planar curves ($p=3$) corresponding to the contours of the heart and both lungs.
+We randomly select one observation, smooth it using $M=22$ Fourier basis functions, and center it.
+This produces a reference curve, denoted $\mathbf{c}^0$, which serves as the template for generating the synthetic data.
+The curve $\mathbf{c}^0$ can be written as